Harlinn/Harlinn.Windows/DotNet/Libraries/Harlinn.Common.Core.Net/Data/SqlClient/Readers/Readme.md

 to metadata and configuration information about SQL Server databases, objects, and their properties.

-Thus is the list of all the reader classes available in the `Harlinn.Common.Core.Net.Data.SqlClient.Readers` namespace:
+This is a list of all the reader classes available in the `Harlinn.Common.Core.Net.Data.SqlClient.Readers` namespace:

 - [AllColumnsReader](AllColumnsReader.md)
 - [AllObjectsReader](AllObjectsReader.md)